laderast/burro/readme.md

 ## License

-`burro` is released under an Apache 2.0 licenase.
+`burro` is released under an Apache 2.0 license.